xcgspring/AXUI/doc/source/AXUI_introduce.rst

 AXUI provide other functions may used in UI automation,

- - a timeout mechanism to handle UI response time
+ - timeout mechanism to handle UI response time
- - image compare for UI verification.
+ - image compare for UI verification
+ - screenshot for every UI operation
+ - multiple language support for internationalization

 AXUI interface
 ===============

+AXUI restructure the original UI API into two parts, common operations like UI search is taken into AXUI internal, user should use ``app map`` to search UI element, UI element specified operations like button invoke, editor value set is ported out directly, user can use original API to operate the UI element after UI element is found, so AXUI can make code disciplined while not reducing the power of original API.

 a simple example